jrhoun/liferay-learn-old/commerce/developer-guide/tutorial/implementing-a-custom-product-content-renderer/README.md

 > For our example, we use basic HTML headers to display the information for the product's SKU.
 >
-> Note that we use Liferay Commerce's [add_to_cart_button.jsp](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-cart-content-web/src/main/resources/META-INF/resources/dynamic_include/add_to_cart_button.jsp) to add this functionality to our view.
+> We use Liferay Commerce's [add_to_cart_button.jsp](https://github.com/liferay/com-liferay-commerce/blob/2.0.2/commerce-cart-content-web/src/main/resources/META-INF/resources/dynamic_include/add_to_cart_button.jsp) to add this functionality to our view.

 ## Conclusion